-Similarly, Woodcraft includes a surcharge provision in the majority of its customer contracts to insulate against significant fluctuations in the price for various hardwood products used as the primary raw material for kitchen and bathroom cabinets.
-Like our vinyl extrusion business, we are exposed to short-term volatility in wood prices due to a lag in the timing of price updates which generally could extend for up to three months.
+Similarly, our NA Cabinet Components business includes a surcharge provision in the majority of its customer contracts to insulate against significant fluctuations in the price for various hardwood products used as the primary raw material for kitchen and bathroom cabinet doors and components.
+We are exposed to short-term volatility in wood prices due to a lag in the timing of price updates which generally are updated quarterly, though contractual mechanics could delay changes from taking effect beyond three months.